Introduction: Understanding Ontario Used Car Taxes

 Family Gift Transfers

-If a used car is given as a gift between close family members, you may be exempt from paying tax.
+If a used car is gifted between close family members, the recipient may be exempt from paying tax.
 Eligible relationships include:

 You must submit a Sworn Statement for a Family Gift of a Used Vehicle in Ontario at ServiceOntario to claim the exemption.